Gilles Milot says 2015 was an especially busy year, and the numbers back him up.

 One of the latter is Dr. Joe Schwarcz, at McGill University's Office of Science and Society.
 He says he believes in UFOs—inasmuch as we stick to the literal definition.
 "You could see something go by your window and it would be an unidentified flying object until you realize it was your neighbour's Frisbee," he says.

 "Most of the time it's just a strange cloud formation, or the reflection of light, a rocket launch, an unusual view of a planet, most likely Venus—or it could be outright fraud," he says.

 He admits that some incidents require deeper explanations.
 "But that doesn't mean it's an extraterrestrial spacecraft."

 Not that Schwarcz believes extraterrestrial life does not exist.
 In fact, he thinks it would be "very arrogant to think that we're the only species of life in the universe.
 The universe contains billions of stars, so statistically, it's unlikely [we're alone].
 But it's also not likely that we've been visited by extraterrestrials because of the distances involved."
 Alpha Centauri, the nearest star to our own, is about 26 trillion miles away.

-"The scientific community is not opposed to looking into the subject—it's fascinating to us."
+"The scientific community is not opposed to looking into the subject, it's fascinating to us."
 ET life, he says, "Is a very seductive idea.
-But seductive ideas aren't proof."
+But seductive ideas aren't proof," he says.

 While Milot admits there's a lack of physical proof of ET visits, that hasn't stopped him believing that aliens probably have been to Earth.
-"There are so many elements in people's stories," he says, "that don't have a logical explanation."
+"There are so many elements in people's stories that don't have a logical explanation," he says.

 Any alien life form that might visit Earth, he says, "would be thousands of years ahead of us, so they could easily make the journey.
 They'd just look at us like we look at ants."